 China’s disappearing forests

-Only 2% of China’s forests remain intact, and only 0.1 percent of these surviving forests are properly protected.
+Only 3.34% of China’s forests remain intact.
 The rest are threatened by plantations: in Hainan and Yunnan, for example, indigenous trees are felled to make way for fast-growing eucalyptus plantations, which are used to make paper pulp.

 Unfortunately – though they both contain trees – plantations and ancient forests are not the same in terms of ecology.
 Ancient forests are crucial to biodiversity and provide habitats for many native species of animals and plants.
 They also store millennia-worth of carbon, which is released as carbon dioxide (a greenhouse gas) when the trees are logged.